fedluc/qupled/README.md

   * `--Theta` specifies the  quantum degeneracy parameter.
 Default `--Theta=1.0`

+  * `--vs-alpha` specifies the initial guess for the free parameter used to enforce the compressibility sum-rule in the VS-STLS scheme.
+Default `--vs-alpha=0.5`

+  * `--vs-drs` speficies the resolution used to compute the derivatives with respect to the coupling parameter and the exchange free energy integrand in the VS-STLS scheme.
+Default `--vs-drs=0.01`

+  * `--vs-dt` speficies the resolution used to compute the derivatives with respect to the degeneracy parameter in the VS-STLS scheme.
+Default `--vs-dt=0.01`

+    * `--vs-min-err` speficies the minimum error for convergence in the iterations for the free parameter used to enforce the compressibility sum-rule in the VS-STLS scheme.
+Default `--vs-alpha=1e-5`

+  * `--vs-mix` speficies the mixing parameter in the iterations for the free parameter used to enforce the compressibility sum-rule in the VS-STLS scheme .
+Default `--vs-mix=0.1`

+  * `--vs-solve-csr` speficies whether to enforce the compressibility sum-rule in the VS-STLS scheme or not.
+If this parameter is set to 0, the self consistent calculation for the free parameter in the VS-STLS is by-passed completely and the structural properties are determined via the free parameter specified with `vs-alpha`.
+Default `--vs-solve-csr=1`

+  * `--vs-thermo-file` speficies the name of the binary file used to load part of the exchange free energy integrand in the VS-STLS scheme.
+The binary file with the free energy integrand is written at the end of any successfull VS-STLS calculation.
+If no file name is given, the free energy integrand is computed starting from 0.
+Note that the same value for the free parameter used to enforce the compressibility sum-rule (&alpha;) is adopted for all the state points that are not included in the imported binary file.
+Hence, if (&alpha;) is expected to vary significantly with the coupling parameter, computing the free energy integrand from 0 could lead to erroneous results.
+Default: no file name is specified.

   * `--xmax` specifies the cutoff for wave-vector grid.
 Default `--xcut=20`

   ## Constants